Enter code in a playground book in Swift Playgrounds on iPad

 In a playground book in the Swift Playgrounds app on your iPad, touch and hold the resize handle between the coding area and the live view, then drag the handle to expand one or the other to full screen.

-Use code suggestions in the shortcuts list or the shortcuts bar
+Use code suggestions in the shortcuts bar or the shortcuts list

-In some playground books in Swift Playgrounds, you can use the code suggestions in the shortcuts list (or shortcuts bar) to quickly insert commands, delete code, or add a new line.
+In some playground books in Swift Playgrounds, you can use the code suggestions in the shortcuts bar (or shortcuts list) to quickly insert commands, delete code, or add a new line.
 For example, you’ll find the shortcuts below the coding area in the playground Get Started with Code, located in the top section of the More Playgrounds screen.

 The shortcuts bar shows controls and code suggestions that are based on the code in your playground book.
 To see these suggestions, tap in the coding area.